Stephanie-Ash/jewellery-art/DEPLOYMENT.md

     ```
 * In the bucket policy section on the permissions tab select 'Policy Generator' and select the following options in the generator page:
     * Policy type - S3 Bucket Policy
-    * Add Statement(s) - Pricipal: *, Actions: GetObject, ARN: copy from bucket policy section.
+    * Add Statement(s): Pricipal: *, Actions: GetObject, ARN: copy from bucket policy section.
     * Select 'Add Statement' then 'Generate Policy' copy the policy and paste into the bucket policy editor adding /* to the end of the resource key.
 * In the 'Access Control List' section on the permissions tab click edit and enable 'List' for 'Everyone'.